Cabo Verde

 The early years and the colonial heritage

-History marks 1460 as the year of the discovery of the Cape Verde islands by the Portuguese Diogo Gomes and the Genoese António da Noli, at the command of Infante D. Henrique, a figure in Portuguese expansionism, who served the King of Portugal, D. Afonso V.
+History marks 1460 as the year of the discovery of the Cabo Verde islands by the Portuguese Diogo Gomes and the Genoese António da Noli, at the command of Infante D. Henrique, a figure in Portuguese expansionism, who served the King of Portugal, D. Afonso V.

 The first islands discovered were: